Definition of Accounting Interview Questions

 Q1.
 Walkthrough the main Financials prepared for a Business Organization.

-Answers: There are four main statements that depict business performance.
+Answers: Four main statements depict business performance.

 - Statement of Changes in Equity – It shows the changes in equity over a period.
 There could be an addition or reduction in capital or the addition of reserves to contribute to the equity of the concern.